Facebook Messenger Scams Are on the Rise—Here’s How to Protect Yourself

 - the desire to avoid shame or punishment

-If a scammer tries to message you, report them, Facebook advises, but that begs the larger question of how does one recognize a Messenger scammer?
+If a scammer tries to message you, report them, Facebook advises, but that begs the larger question of how does one recognize a Facebook Messenger scam?

 Current Facebook Messenger scams

-According to Facebook and our cybersecurity experts, here are the most common scams on Messenger today:
+According to Facebook and our cybersecurity experts, here are the most common Facebook Messenger scams today:

 - Romance scams.
 Preying on our desire to be loved and admired, romance scammers appear as attractive strangers with sad stories and a desire to love and be loved.
 The most effective romance scammers will friend a number of mutual friends before reaching out to any of them, in an attempt to make themselves seem less like strangers and more like people in the same social network.
 Many use photos they’ve stolen off the Internet and many pose as members of the military or as doctors, in an attempt to inspire trust, admiration, and even authority.
 What they all have in common is they can’t meet you just yet because they’re somewhere far away, and although it may take a bit of time, even as much as several weeks, they will eventually ask you to send money so that they can come to see you.